liferay/liferay-frontend-projects/CONTRIBUTING/importing-a-project.md

 git commit --amend
 ```

+### Example 2.
+A project that required tag rewriting

-And as an example of an import that required tag rewriting, here are the steps taken in [811c2790a5f68c0d8e617](https://github.com/liferay/liferay-frontend-projects/commit/811c2790a5f68c0d8e617823a60c37d701665f02) to import [the eslint-config-liferay repo](https://github.com/liferay/eslint-config-liferay):
+As an example of an import that required tag rewriting, here are the steps taken in [811c2790a5f68c0d8e617](https://github.com/liferay/liferay-frontend-projects/commit/811c2790a5f68c0d8e617823a60c37d701665f02) to import [the eslint-config-liferay repo](https://github.com/liferay/eslint-config-liferay):

 ```sh
 # 1. Fetch it.